aws-powertools/powertools-mcp/README.md

 ### Claude Desktop MCP Configuration

-During development you can run the MCP Server with CLaude Desktop using the following configuration.
+During development you can run the MCP Server with Claude Desktop using the following configuration.

 The configuration below shows running in windows claude desktop while developing using the Windows Subsystem for Linux (WSL).
 Mac or Linux environments you can run in a similar way.